EngineersBox/Wolfenstein-3D/README.md

 1. Open up a terminal window and cd to this repo
 2. Run `cmake .` to set up the cmake build environment
-3. Build the raycaster with `make QSP`
+3. Build the raycaster with `make W3D`
 4. Start the built raycaster with `make run`

 Below is a full list of commands and their usages: